 President and Vice-Chancellor

-Lakehead University is conducting an extensive international search for a President and Vice-Chancellor to take office by January 2019, and invites expressions of interest, applications and nominations.
+Dalhousie University is conducting an extensive international search for a President and Vice-Chancellor to take office in July of 2019, and invites expressions of interest, applications and nominations.